Moving Route Guide

 2026 moving cost: Florida to Texas

-A 2BR Tampa single-family home shipping about 5,400 lbs to an Austin rental came in at $5,800 on a binding-not-to-exceed quote in February 2025, including basic-value protection and one flight at origin.
+A 2BR Tampa single-family home shipping about 5,400 lbs to an Austin rental came in at $5,800 on a binding-not-to-exceed quote, including basic-value protection and one flight at origin.

 Transit time